Major League Wrestling: Touring and TV tapings

 In the beginning, MLW would hold one show a month, originally from the Viking Hall in Philadelphia, Pennsylvania.
 By the end of 2002, MLW began running two shows a month and, in 2003, multiple shows in a weekend were held in New York.
 The first time MLW left New York was December 20, 2002, for King Of Kings from the War Memorial Auditorium in Fort Lauderdale, Florida.
 The promotion primarily held events in Florida prior to closing its doors in 2004.

 MLW initially held shows in Florida since their revival in 2017.
 Soon after the debut of MLW Fusion in 2018 on beIN Sports USA, the promotion would once again resuming touring, returning to New York later that year.
 On September 18, 2018, MLW announced their debut in Chicago.
 On October 19, 2018, MLW announced that they would return to Florida to make their Miami debut.

 From Fall 2020 until 2021, due to the COVID-19 pandemic, MLW would return to Gilt Nightclub in Florida to tape their programming behind closed doors.
 From July to December 2021, MLW programming was taped at the 2300 Arena from the promotion's home base in Philadelphia, Pennsylvania.
 The promotion would resume a regular touring schedule later that year, beginning with their second joint show with The Crash Lucha Libre in December.

 Matches and segments from the 2022 Fightland event that were originally taped for Fusion were later repurposed for the promotion's new weekly series, MLW Underground Wrestling, which premiered on February 7, 2023 on Reelz.

 From late 2022, and throughout 2023, MLW would predominantly host events from the 2300 Arena in Philadelphia.
 At the end of 2023, MLW would cease airing weekly television programming.
 Beginning at One Shot on December 7, 2023, select matches would be taped during MLW's live events, and later air as part of television specials produced for Bein Sports and MLW's YouTube channel.

-Contracts
+Roster and contracts

 In 2018, after the promotion was revived, MLW signed some talent to exclusive contracts.
-It also gave MLW power over the performers' dates.
-Their wrestlers are allowed to perform for other promotions but have to prioritize MLW events.
-MLW's roster mainly consists of independent contractors who have also appeared in other promotions.
+The exclusive contracts give MLW power over the talent's booking dates; MLW wrestlers are allowed to perform for other promotions but have to prioritize MLW events.
+In addition to contracted wrestlers, MLW's roster also consists of unsigned independent contractors who primarily appear in other promotions.

 Partnerships

-MLW has working relationships with Revolution Pro Wrestling, New Japan Pro-Wrestling, Tokyo Joshi Pro Wrestling and Consejo Mundial de Lucha Libre.
+MLW currently maintains working relationships with Revolution Pro Wrestling, New Japan Pro-Wrestling, Tokyo Joshi Pro-Wrestling, and Consejo Mundial de Lucha Libre.
+Wrestlers from these promotions may make appearances on MLW programming and events, much like MLW's contracted wrestlers.